i-am-star/alx-low_level_programming/0x01-variables_if_else_while/README.md

 <h1 align = "center">0x01.
 C - Variables, if, else, while</h1>

-**For this lesson, we covered certain C concepts such as Keywords and identifiers, integers, Arithmetic Operators in C, If statements in C, if…else statement, Relational operators, Logical operators, while loop in C, While loop**
+*For this lesson, we covered certain C concepts such as Keywords and identifiers, integers, Arithmetic Operators in C, If statements in C, if…else statement, Relational operators, Logical operators, and while loop in C.*

 ## Learning Objectives